spjhon/Book-css-in-depth-2-Edition/README.md

 - Avoid explicitly setting the height of an element to avoid overflow issues.
 - Use modern layout techniques like display: table or a flexbox to produce columns of equal height or to vertically center content.
 - If your margins behave oddly, take steps to prevent margins from collapsing.
 - Consider using the lobotomized owl selector on your page to globally apply margins between stacked elements.
+(That is, it selects all elements on the page that aren’t the first child of their parent, so margin can be apply)

 Chapter 04: Making sense of floats